cs0320/notes/book/src/proxies-adapters/proxies-adapters.md

 <summary>Think, then click!</summary>

 Here are a couple:
-* We've only protected one level of the reference structure: the `TA` keys of the map are still exposed to the caller, and if the `TA` class allows modification, we've just handed the ability to change `TA` state over to the caller.
+* We've only protected one level of the reference structure: the `TA` keys of the map are still exposed to the caller, and if the `TA` class itself allows modification, we've just handed the ability to change `TA` state over to the caller.
 * Calling this specific method will only work if we want _exactly the same_ interface given to the caller as we have internally (we store a map, so we produce an unmodifiable map).

 </details>